sharasmi14/Bell/README.md

 ### Technologies Used
 - Programming language: Python (Version- Python 3.7.5)
-- Code is developed and tested in Pycharm.
+- Code is developed in Pycharm environment and tested in Pycharm and Command-line.
 - Selenium Webdriver.
 - Chrome driver is used as automated webdriver.